bsalanie/bsalanie.github.io/README.md

 * to estimate the parameters of separable models with  semilinear surplus and entropy using a minimum distance estimator.
 * to estimate the parameters of semilinear Choo and Siow models using a Poisson GLM estimator.

-{% comment %}
-* for a [Streamlit](https://www.streamlit.io/) interactive app that demonstrates solving and estimating the Choo and Siow model.
-You can try it [here](https://share.streamlit.io/bsalanie/cupid_matching/main/cupid_streamlit.py).
+I also coded a [Streamlit](https://www.streamlit.io/) interactive app that demonstrates solving and estimating the Choo and Siow model using the `cupid_matching` package.
+You can try it [here](https://share.streamlit.io/bsalanie/cupid_matching_st/main/cupid_streamlit.py).
-{% endcomment %}